grazianobolla/godot-monke-net/README.md

 # Godot 4 Multiplayer Template

-> As of 14/11/23 I am actively working on this, I suggest you try the "develop" branch, it has better comments, clearer and improved logic and better debug information.
+> As of 14/11/23 I am actively working on this, I **strongly** suggest you try the "develop" branch, it has better comments, clearer and improved logic and better debug information.
 Once I feel its ready I will merge into the main branch and start working on documentation.

 This multiplayer template includes the implementation of:

+- Authoritative Server Model
 - Client Side Prediction and Reconciliation
 - Entity Interpolation
 - Clock Synchronization
 - A few other multiplayer systems

 Most of the code is inside the client/ and server/ folders.

-You can use it to speed up your developing process, it is based on the client/auth-server model.
+You can use this project to speed up your developing process, it is based on the client/auth-server model.

 ## Usage
 You will need Godot 4.X and C# with at least Net6